pschool-in/curriculum/content/science/water-1.md

 ### Importance of water

 Water is important, not just for us, but also for the animals, plants and all other living beings.
-We need it for drinking, cleaning, bathing, cooking, agriculture, industries etc.
+We need it for drinking, cleaning, bathing, cooking, agriculture,   industries ,etc.

 Water is very important in our lives!